Tharon-C/CSS-in-Components/PITCHME.md

 - products.css

 ```
+Notes:

+- This makes deletion easier
 ---

 ### Implicit coupling
-This is a superficial relationship that requires parallel maintenance
+This is a superficial relationship that requires parallel maintenance.

-Scoping happens through naming conventions and discipline
+Scoping happens through naming conventions and discipline.

+---

+### Dealing with Variation

 ---